Pay Order Vs Demand Draft: 3 Top Facts You Must Be Aware of

 • This instrument requires cash payment beforehand, which reduces the risk of dishonour and payment bounce

-NegotiableIt is a non-negotiable instrument It is a negotiable instrument
+NegotiableIt is a non-negotiable instrumentIt is a negotiable instrument

-ClearanceEncashment can be at any branch of the bank within the cityEncashment can be done at any bank branch within or beyond the city
+ClearanceEncashment can be at any branch of the bank within the cityEncashment can be done at any bank branch within or beyond city

-With these differences in mind, you can easily choose between a pay order and a demand draft to transfer funds.
-However, if you do not have sufficient funds in your account, you can apply for personal loan to maintain the balance for clearing your payment.
+Knowing the features of pay order vs demand draft, you can easily choose the most convenient fund transfer option.
+However, if you do not have sufficient funds in your account, apply for a Fibe Instant Personal Loan to maintain the balance for clearing your payment.

-You can avail of up to ₹5 lacs in a matter of minutes and at an attractive interest rate.
+You can avail of up to ₹5 lakhs in a matter of minutes and at an attractive interest rate.
 In addition, you can enjoy a host of benefits, such as a complete digital application, minimum documents and no pre-closure charges.
 Download the Personal Loan App or go to our website to get started!

 FAQs on Pay Order vs Demand Draft